HB 10 (2023)

 This bill establishes a misdemeanor penalty and a right to sue schools and health care providers that violate the law.
 Teachers and health care providers could also lose their licenses.

 This bill is not identical to the "parental bill of rights" introduced in 2022 (HB 1431).
 That bill included some more controversial provisions, such as a requirement for schools to notify parents about many other issues, including a student's "gender expression or identity."
-The word "gender" does not appear anywhere in the 2023 bill.
+The word "gender" does not appear anywhere in the 2023 bill as introduced.
+However, some representatives are supporting an amendment to this 2023 bill that would require schools to disclose if a student asks to change their gender identity and/or pronouns in school.